 Red Hat OpenStack® Platform, with distributed compute nodes, supports the most challenging virtual machine workloads, like network functions virtualization (NFV), and high-performance computing (HPC) workloads.
 It’s a reliable and scalable Infrastructure-as-a-Service (IaaS) solution that includes industry-standard APIs with hard multitenancy.
 Make it easier to place your compute power closer to the data source with this consistent, centralized management solution for your core datacenters and extending to the edge.

 Storage and data services play an important role in edge computing, where it’s paramount to keep data close to the source.
-Red Hat OpenShift Container Storage provides persistent storage for Red Hat OpenShift, both in a converged mode for smaller-footprint deployments, or connecting to external, centralized clusters.
+Red Hat OpenShift Data Foundation provides persistent storage for Red Hat OpenShift, both in a converged mode for smaller-footprint deployments, or connecting to external, centralized clusters.
 Red Hat Ceph Storage provides self-healing and massively scalable block, file, and object storage for modern workloads like storage-as-a-service, data analytics, AI / ML, and backup and restoration systems.
 Red Hat Ceph Storage combines with Red Hat OpenStack Platform to provide a 3-node hyperconverged configuration through Red Hat Hyperconverged Infrastructure for distributed compute and storage at the edge for telecommunications NFV, financial services industries, and large retail deployments.

 Messaging and communication